Spring Garden Revival

 Integrated Pest Management & Disease Prevention Through Proper Pruning in Marblehead

 Integrated Pest Management (IPM) in Marblehead emphasizes the removal of diseased wood, selective thinning for air circulation, and sanitation to reduce pest habitat.
 Structural pruning helps prevent storm damage and disease entry points.
-Tools must be disinfected between trees using 70% isopropyl alcohol or a 10% bleach solution (1:9 ratio), especially in areas with oak wilt or Dutch elm disease.
-Post-pruning inspections (at 30 days and seasonally) help identify secondary issues.
-Municipal programs coordinate with UMass Extension for complex cases and require mandatory reporting of pest outbreaks (emerald ash borer, Asian longhorned beetle).
-Community participation in early detection networks is encouraged.
+Tools must be disinfected between trees using 70% isopropyl alcohol or 10% bleach solution (1:9 ratio), especially in areas with oak wilt or Dutch elm disease.
+Post-pruning inspections are recommended at 30 days and seasonally to monitor for secondary issues.
+Coordination with UMass Extension and municipal disease monitoring programs is encouraged, and pest outbreaks (such as emerald ash borer) must be reported to state agencies.

 Marblehead Tree Warden & Urban Forestry